oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 __Note__: If the `localhostBindingsEnabled` is set incorrectly for the Istio version running in a domain,
 then:

-- The managed Weblogic Servers that are running in the managed server pods may not be able to contact the WebLogic Administration Server.
+- The Managed Weblogic Servers that are running in the managed server pods may not be able to contact the WebLogic Administration Server.
-  They will consequently log networking messages about failures communicating with the administration server and likely also a `Boot identity not valid` error.
+  They will consequently log networking messages about failures communicating with the Administration Server and likely, also a `Boot identity not valid` error.

 - The `weblogic-server` container in the managed server pods will fail to reach a `ready` state due to readiness probe failures.